garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Automatic Reinvestment Plan.md

-fund earnings & distributions automatically reinvested in additional
+fund earnings & distributions automatically reinvested in additional [[Ordinary Shares (or Common Stock)]] of fund
+- turn your earnings into investment